 8. The receiving MC service clients send the ad hoc group emergency alert response to the MC service server to acknowledge the ad hoc group emergency alert.

-9. The MC service server sends the ad hoc group emergency alert response to MC service client 1 to inform about successful alert establishment, containing the ad hoc group ID (generated by the MC service server in the case where the MC service ad hoc group ID created by the MC service client 1 is not acceptable or the case where the MC service ad hoc group ID was not provided by MC service client 1).
+9. The MC service server sends the ad hoc group emergency alert response to MC service client 1 to inform about successful alert establishment, containing the ad hoc group ID (generated by the MC service server in the case where the MC service ad hoc group ID created by the MC service client 1 is not acceptable or the case where the MC service ad hoc group ID was not provided by MC service client 1) and the call resulting criteria.

-10. The authorized user on MC service client 3 is notified with the total list of MC service IDs of those MC service users who belong to the ad hoc group and a separate list of MC service IDs of MC service users who belong to the ad hoc group that have not acknowledged the ad hoc group emergency alert.
+10. The authorized user on MC service client 3 is notified with the total list of MC service IDs of those MC service users who belong to the ad hoc group and a separate list of MC service IDs of MC service users who belong to the ad hoc group that have not acknowledged the ad hoc group emergency alert, and the call resulting criteria.

 11. If configured, an MC service client may setup a subsequent ad hoc group emergency communication, using the ad hoc group ID from the ad hoc group emergency alert, according to 3GPP TS 23.379 [16], 3GPP TS 23.281 [12] or 3GPP TS 23.282 [13].